 Every year, the FDD needs to be updated and FDD registrations must be renewed.
 To learn more about the franchise registration states and state-specific requirements for registering and filing an FDD, visit our interactive franchise registration map.

-In What States Does the FDD Have to Be Registered?
+What States Require a FDD to Be Registered?